 Hence, we have selected prime factorization over order-finding due to order-finding's higher deployment cost and comparable solution verification cost in the average case.

 Another option was requiring solvers to sign a message without access to the private key.
-However, since quantum computers are currently not capable of reversing most of the currently used hash functions, one could not sign a message with the public address alone.
+However, since quantum computers cannot reverse standard hash functions, one could not sign a message with the public address alone.
 Hence, random generation of a public address is insufficient.
 Furthermore, generating a private key along with the public address, as is usually done, introduces trust issues, as the contract deployer could access the private key and solve the puzzle without a quantum computer, undermining the trustless design.

 Instead of generating an RSA-UFO, we considered alternatives such as generating large primes and their product (as in standard RSA key generation) or using a proof of quantumness based on cryptographic methods and randomness~\cite{brakerski}.
 However, such protocols rely on a trapdoor, or information that must remain secret from the verifier.
 Once again, the requirement of secret information during generation is incompatible with a trustless blockchain environment.